vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

   - LLMs
 ---

-In my [previous post](/posts/why-use-local-llms/) I discussed the benefits of using locally hosted open weights LLMs, like data privacy and cost savings.
+In my [previous post](/posts/why-use-local-llms/), I discussed the benefits of using locally hosted open weights LLMs, like data privacy and cost savings.
 By using mostly free models and occasionally switching to GPT-4, my monthly expenses dropped from 20 USD to 0.50 USD.
-For mobile access, setting up a port-forward to your local LLM server is a free solution.
+Setting up a port-forward to your local LLM server is a free solution for mobile access.

-There are many open-source tools for hosting open weights LLMs locally for inference: from the command line (CLI) tools to full GUI desktop applications.
-Here I’ll outline some popular options and provide my own recommendations.
+There are many open-source tools for hosting open weights LLMs locally for inference, from the command line (CLI) tools to full GUI desktop applications.
+Here, I’ll outline some popular options and provide my own recommendations.
 I have split this post into the following sections:

 1. All-in-one desktop solutions for accessibility
 2. LLM inference via the CLI and backend API servers
 3. Front-end UIs for connecting to LLM backends

 Each section includes a table of relevant open-source LLM GitHub repos and to gauge popularity and activity.
-Click [here](https://docs.google.com/spreadsheets/d/1Xv38p90V3GiJXjq0a3qc24056Vicn1I5MG6QiFE6nVE/edit?usp=sharing) for the **full table** and [here](https://github.com/vince-lam/awesome-local-llms) for associated **GitHub repo**.
+Click [here](https://docs.google.com/spreadsheets/d/1Xv38p90V3GiJXjq0a3qc24056Vicn1I5MG6QiFE6nVE/edit?usp=sharing) for the **full table** and [here](https://github.com/vince-lam/awesome-local-llms) for the associated **GitHub repo**.
 These projects can overlap in scope and may split into different components of inference backend server and UI.
 This field evolves quickly, so details may soon be outdated.

 ![Table of open-source local LLM repositories](/images/blog/2024-03-llm-table.png)
 <p style="text-align: center;font-size:13px; margin-top: -20px;">Google Sheets of open-source local LLM repositories, available <a href="https://docs.google.com/spreadsheets/d/1Xv38p90V3GiJXjq0a3qc24056Vicn1I5MG6QiFE6nVE/edit?usp=sharing">here</a></p>

 ## #1.
 Desktop Solutions

 All-in-one desktop solutions offer ease of use and minimal setup for executing LLM inferences, highlighting the accessibility of AI technologies.
-Simply download and launch an `.exe` or `.dmg` file to get started.
+Simply download and launch a `.exe` or `.dmg` file to get started.
 Ideal for less technical users seeking a ready-to-use ChatGPT alternative, these tools provide a solid foundation for anyone looking to explore AI before advancing to more sophisticated, technical alternatives.

 ### Popular Choice: GPT4All